mbloomhammerspace/mcp-1.5-main/README.md

 - **Tag-based workflows** - Tag files and manage them as collections
 - **Intelligent batching** - Groups file events (15 sec) or processes immediately if traffic is light

-## 🆕 Automatic File Ingestion Workflow
+## 🆕 Advanced File Ingestion Workflow

 ### How It Works